princekumar39/Hospital_website_project/readme.md

-# I have created a project regarding hospital.
+# I have created a project regarding consultancy with doctor.